eric-tang40/breakout_game/FINAL.md

 - There are lives and a life counter
 - There is a score and a score counter
-- The ball bounces off the paddle at a different angle based on exactly where it hits
+- The ball bounces off the paddle at a different angle based on exactly where on the paddle it hits
-- The ball bounces off the block based on whether it hits the top, bottom, left and right
+- The ball bounces off the block differently based on whether it hits the top, bottom, left and right
+- The ball bounces off the wall at a 90 degree angle every time
 - There is a menu that welcomes you to the game
 - In the menu, there is an animation of balls moving for visual effect
-- There is a place where you can choose your difficulty
+- There is a screen where you can choose your difficulty
-- There are 3 levels (easy, medium, hard)
+- There are 3 levels of difficulty (easy, medium, hard)
   - Easy: Low ball speed, 5 lives, larger paddle surface
   - Medium: Ball is a little bit faster, 3 lives, smaller paddle surface
   - Hard: The ball is fast, 1 life, very small paddle surface